pekelund-dev/codex-test/infra/test-environment/README.md

 This module provisions an isolated copy of the pklnd Google Cloud footprint inside the same project by suffixing resource names with an environment label (default `test`).
 It creates a receipts bucket, dedicated Artifact Registry repositories, Cloud Run runtime service accounts (including an upload account), and placeholder Cloud Run services that use the public `gcr.io/cloudrun/hello` image until you deploy real builds.
 Production resources remain untouched.

+To keep usage inside Google Cloud's Always Free allowances, prefer a US region such as `us-central1`.
+The defaults below use `us-central1`; change only for latency or residency requirements.

 ## Usage

 ```bash